 CARD CATALOG-the index to the library's collections.
-Here the student may discover what information and materials are available to him and where they may be located in the library.
+Here the student may discover what information and materials are available and where they are located in the library.

 REFERENCE DEPARTMENT-has a large collection of encyclopedias, dictionaries, and other reference works to aid library users in finding needed information.
 A reference librarian is on duty most hours the library is open to assist students and faculty in using reference materials and the card catalog.